 Mamava mobile app: Mamava is a company that makes freestanding lactation suites equipped with everything women need to pump and nurse in public, including power outlets, USB ports and a collapsible shelf to stash the pump.

 Moms Pump Here: This community-driven company, which includes a website, social media platforms and nursing locator app, does everything but actually nurse your baby.
-You can find, rate and share nursing mom-friendly places to lactate via its mapped database (which includes 7,000 places around the U.S.).
-It also provides loads of information and tips about breastfeeding, pumping and general wellness on its blogs and YouTube Channel.
+You can find, rate and share mom-friendly places to nurse and pump via its mapped database (which includes some 7,000 places around the United States).
+It also provides loads of information and tips about breastfeeding, pumping and general wellness on its blogs and YouTube channel.

 What you need for a top-notch pumping space: See this related article for more on what you'll need.

 Editor's note: This article was originally published in 2018 and updated for 2019.